kbuffington/foo_musicbrainz/README.md

 My changes:

 ```
+v0.4.0 has been rewritten almost from the ground up to use the JSON
+webservice instead of XML like the previous versions used.
+Although
+this doesn't make any difference to the end user, it means I can
+easily make changes that I wasn't able to do before.
+I may consider
+reasonable feature requests!

 We now obey the rate limit rules with a delay inbetween each request
 so any lookup with more than several releases should complete.